Enneagram vs Myers-Briggs: A Comprehensive Exploration

 The nine types of Enneagram are:

-Each of these types offers a distinct lens through which individuals view the world and navigate their lives.
-The Enneagram goes further to describe the direction of growth and stress for each type, indicating that our behaviors can change based on our mental and emotional states.
+Each type offers a distinct lens through which individuals view the world and navigate their lives.
+The Enneagram further describes the direction of growth and stress, indicating that our behaviors can change based on our mental and emotional states.

 Centers of Intelligence in Enneagram

-Enneagram theory identifies three centers of intelligence - the Gut, Heart, and Head centers.
-Each center encompasses three of the Enneagram types and represents a core human emotion.
-The Gut center, related to instinct and autonomy, includes Types 8, 9, and 1.
-The Heart center, associated with identity and image, comprises Types 2, 3, and 4.
-The Head center, linked to thinking and fear, incorporates Types 5, 6, and 7.
+Enneagram theory identifies three intelligence centers - the Gut, Heart, and Head centers.
+Each center encompasses three Enneagram types and represents a core human emotion.
+The Gut Center, related to instinct and autonomy, includes Types 8, 9, and 1.
+The Heart Center, associated with identity and image, comprises Types 2, 3, and 4.
+The Head Center, linked to thinking and fear, incorporates Types 5, 6, and 7.

 The Myers-Briggs Type Indicator (MBTI)